siconos/siconos/docs/sphinx/devel_guide/write_and_build_doc.rst

 How does it work?

 Doxygen generates xml from comments in headers.
-Some python scripts are used to postprocess those xml files and produce .i files (swig), ending in docstrings in generated swig python modules.
+Some python scripts are used to postprocess those xml files and produce rst files for sphinx

-Update: we now use "-doxygen" option of swig to generate docstrings in python files from c++ doxygen comments. doxy2swig interface is outdated.

 *Config and sources:*

-* cmake/swig_python_tools.cmake : python functions used to drive docstrings
-  generation
 * docs/gendoctools/* : python tools used to generate docs.
 This python package will be installed in <CMAKE_BINARY_DIR>/share at build time.